BigBalloon/DataStruct/README.md

 # DataStruct
 This is my book notes.
-the list.c 是链表.
+the list.c is the list
-the order sheet.c 是顺序表
+the order sheet.c is the order sheet. order of the stack.c is order of the stack.